VectorJamo/Brute-Force-Attack/README.md

-Password brute force attack for websites.
-Only for testing purposes.
-No malicious use intended.
+Password brute force attack.
+Only for testing and learning purposes.